Skip to main content

 The generation request containing project ID, optional key name, and description.

-Base structure for command requests that modify data.
 Represents the request used to generate a new company or project key.

 companyId